AVSLab/basilisk/src/simulation/environment/groundMapping/groundMapping.rst

 in the body-frame of the spacecraft, the normal vector of the instrument boresight defined in the body-frame of the spacecraft, and the half field-of-view of the instrument.
 The position of the camera defaults to zero and is an optional parameter.
 The normal vector of the instrument boresight, nHat_B, is also defaulted to zero, but is not an optional parameter.
-Finally, the halfFieldOfView is a required parameter defaulted to 10 degrees.
+Finally, the ``halfFieldOfView`` is a required parameter and defaults to 10 degrees if not set.

 .. code-block:: python